Final report for FW21-387

 Below is a link to our Rock Front Ranch facebook page World Bee Day interview.

 The use of Sweetwater Labs to perform the testing gives us verifiable credentials and has sparked the interest of research scientists and academics, one of whom plans to write a scientific study of our project.
-The results of the study will be presented at a symposium (probably on Zoom because of Covid19) through the chemistry department at the University of Missouri at Columbia.
+The results of the study will be presented through the chemistry department at the University of Missouri at Columbia.
 This approach will improve consumer education and spark interest in the scientific community as well as among knowledgeable consumers.
-This is a very important part of our project.

 Our approach relies heavily on our ability to reach consumers with the importance of honey purity and the confidence that NMR testing gives us that our honey is pure.
 The biggest challenge we have had is the inability to host on-farm workshops due to Covid.
+Currently, as Covid restrictions lessen, we have been able to do more in-person education.
 We are confident that the venues we have been able to use (Zoom, Facebook Live, and, more recently, a public presentation, have allowed us to achieve the same type of educational and marketing results that our original plan would have provided.
 In fact, we think our reach has actually increased due to our efforts to provide the information virtually that would have been limited to a smaller group of participants in classes and workshops.

 An insight we have gained from that result is that we should continue to use online teaching even after the pandemic, in order to reach more farmers and consumers.
 In the future, we will increase our online educational and marketing efforts, and will advise other beekeepers to do the same.